Infinit3i/IOC-Detections/InfoStealers/README.md

 # InfoStealers

 # Executive Summary
-Fake Captcha are being use gather end user credentials
+Fake Captcha are being use gather end user credentials.
+Main expliot path for USMC is phishing.

 -----